 - In a small bowl beat together ¾ cup stock and 1 large egg.
-Add to pretzel mixture and stir again to thoroughly combine and evenly distribute all the ingredients.
+Add to pretzel mixture and stir again to combine and evenly distribute all the ingredients.

 - Let mixture sit for 15-20 minutes.
-Check the pretzel texture — if they’re still quite hard, add another ¼ cup chicken stock and mix again.Repeat as needed until all the pretzel pieces are hydrated.
+Check the pretzel pieces — if they’re still quite firm or have dry spots, add another ¼ cup chicken stock and mix again.Repeat as needed until all the pretzel pieces are hydrated.

-- Cover loosely with aluminum foil and bake for 20 minutes at 375°F, then remove the foil, rotate the dish, and reduce oven temp to 350°F. Bake for another 20 minutes until deeply golden brown and crisp on top.If it seems dry, pour ¼ cup chicken stock over top and bake for another 5-8 minutes.
+- Cover loosely with aluminum foil and bake for 20 minutes at 375°F. Remove the foil, rotate the dish, and reduce oven temp to 350°F. Bake for another 20 minutes until deeply golden brown and crisp on top.If it seems dry, pour ¼ cup chicken stock over top and bake for another 5-8 minutes.

 - For a precise measure of doneness, you can use an instant-read thermometer to check the internal temp of the stuffing.
 It’s should be 160°F when it’s done.